 Entry requirements (minimum)

-- Two Intermediate 2 or Credit Level Standard Grades, which must include English and Art / Graphic Communication OR
+- Two Intermediate 2 or Credit Level Standard Grades, which must include English and Art/Graphic Communication

 - A personal statement is key to supporting a successful application.